La Chorrera, Colombia

 La Chorrera is a town and municipality in the southern Colombian Department of Amazonas.
 The population is largely engaged in agricultural production, hunting, fishing, and banana and cassava growing.
-The municipality was once a notable site for rubber production, exploited by the Peruvian Julio César Arana brothers at the turn of the 20th century, north of the Putumayo River.
-The territory has an area of 12670 km².
+The municipality was once a notable site for rubber production: exploited by the Peruvian Julio César Arana, who owned the Peruvian Amazon Company at the turn of the 20th century, north of the Putumayo River.
+The territory has an area of 12,670 km².